deanebarker/content-cloud-profile-visitor-groups/README.md

 There are three injected services.
 They're established in `StartupExtensions.AddProfileManager`, but can be replaced anytime after that:

 ```
+// These are singleton servers
 services.AddSingleton<IProfileManager, ProfileManager>();
 services.AddSingleton<IProfileStore, ProfileStore>();
 services.AddSingleton<IIDProvider, CookieIdProvider>();

+// This is the class that's used for every profile
 services.AddSingleton<IProfile, Profile>();
 ```